marionettejs/backbone.marionette/docs/marionette.behavior.md

 Using an object, we must define the `behaviorClass` attribute to refer to our behaviors and then add any extra options with keys matching the option we want to override.
-Any passed options will override the `defaults` passed.
+Any passed options will override the values from `options` property.

 Here is the syntax for declaring which behaviors get used within a View.
 * You can pass behaviors either as a set of key-value pairs where the keys are used to lookup the behavior class, or as an array.